A quick note on important policies:

 I require for classes that all dogs have proof of vaccination or titer testing and be in good health.

 I do not allow any choke collars, prong collars, shock collars or other “training” type collars in class.
 I also do not allow retractable leads in class.
-Please bring your dog with a flat buckle collar and a solid lead.
-I will allow the use of a non pull harness but I will discuss with you its purpose, correct fit and using training so that you will ultimately not need this device.
+Please bring your dog with a flat buckle collar or a walking harness and a solid lead.
+(In certain cases I will allow the use of a Martingale collar)

 For a schedule of current classes, please see our